 The 1990s saw the rise of minimal fashion for men, which embraced simplicity, clean lines, and neutral palettes.
 This aesthetic contrasted the flashy and ostentatious styles that characterized the 80s, marking a shift in men’s fashion preferences.
 Designers such as Calvin Klein, Helmut Lang, and Jil Sander were at the forefront of this movement, promoting a more pared-down and sophisticated approach to men’s clothing.

-Minimal fashion often involves using high-quality, understated materials, focusing on tailoring and fit.
-The popularity of this trend reflected a desire for a more refined and timeless style, which allowed men to express their individuality without relying on flashy or overtly trendy elements.
+Minimal fashion often involves using high-quality, understated materials and focusing on tailoring and fit.
+Its popularity reflected a desire for a more refined and timeless style, which allowed men to express their individuality without relying on flashy or overtly trendy elements.

 Sports Jerseys